 Eileen Gittins has been at the intersection of the Internet, consumer and enterprise software, search, and digital photography throughout the course of her 20+ year career.
 A passionate advocate for enabling technologies that offer new ways to do valuable things, Ms. Gittins is now pioneering democratizing and reinventing publishing for the rest of us with her new company, Blurb.

-Ms. Gittins has served as CEO of several pre-IPO venture-backed companies in Silicon Valley, including Personify—an ecommerce data mining and analytics company, and Verb – a context-based search engine company.
+Ms. Gittins has served as CEO of several pre-IPO venture-backed companies in Silicon Valley, including Personify — an ecommerce data mining and analytics company, and Verb – a context-based search engine company.
 Personify and Verb were acquired by Accrue and Attenza respectively.
-At Qbiquity, a viral marketing platform company, Ms. Gittins served as Board Chairman and interim CEO; Ms. Gittins was instrumental in negotiating the merger...
+At Qbiquity, a viral marketing platform company, Ms. Gittins served as Board Chairman and interim CEO; Ms. Gittins was instrumental in...
 Read More.

 Bob Goldstein, CEO of Apeer Inc., has guided hundreds of businesses through the transition from traditional to digital imaging.
 He was founder and president of ZZYZX Visual Systems in Los Angeles, California, where he developed businesses in high volume image scanning, digital retouching, QTVR services, stock photo databases and digital distribution networks, fine art digital printing, interactive media projects, web site design, and digital photo studios.
 He then became president of the Altamira Group, which produced the Genuine Fractals line of digital imaging software.
 He is a senior analyst with the Future Image Report and has consulted with such companies as Eastman Kodak, Apple Computer and HP.